terra-campaigns/arrival/rules/house.md

 - **Dialects and official languages** (i.e. languages from the same culture or official language for the region you are): Takes 8 weeks minus the intelligence modifier in weeks (minimum 1).

 Learning a language can be accomplished either by being immersed in a new language (free learning time and money -wise), or by having a tutor (8h/day, 1gp/day - downtime activity).

+## Skill usage

+I've separated application of skills in 4 types: physical, perceptive, social and knowledge.
+There is probably some edge cases, but I think these four covers most of it.
+Each skill might be applied in one of more way as well - we decide on the table.
+This is not standard rule, but will help me come up with a system for applying skill checks (DMs will see that D&D leaves a lot undecided there).

+- **Physical**: only used when actively doing something.
+Players have to describe intention and approach.
+Passive checks (reflexes) are done using saving throws.
+E.g.: Acrobatics, Athletics, Sleigh of hand, Stealth, Tool proficiencies.
+- **Perceptive**: are always **on** passively, against which DCs are checked.
+Players can actively choose to use them as well - which will call for a dice roll (unless DC is impossible).
+Intention and approach must be described by the player for using the skill actively.
+E.g.: Animal handling, Insight, Investigation, Medicine, Nature, Perception, Survival
+- **Social**: are always **on** passively, against which DCs are checked.
+If a passive check is not enough to succeed, the GM might call for a roll (unless DC is impossible).
+Intention and approach will be assumed by the GM (i.e. it is expected sometimes the GM will assume them wrongly).
+This assumption by the GM is a trade-off tool we will use to avoid going off-character often.
+E.g.: Deception, Intimidation, Performance, Persuasion
+- **Knowledge**: in general are always **on** passively (i.e. all the time the GM describes something a PC recognises).
+The players can also ask questions with regards the knowledge of their character any time - which will trigger a dice roll (unless it is clearly a success or impossible).
+Knowledge skills can also be used in long active actions, which requires description of intention and approach (i.e. research, rationalising about something the PC has experienced, documenting findings, etc).
+E.g., but not only, Arcana, History, Religion, sometimes Medicine, Animal Handling, Tools (even acrobatics could be checked this way, from a knowledge perspective).

+N.B.
+1: For rules on scores for passive checks refer to PHB175.
+N.B.
+2: During combat, using any skill is an action (also somewhere in the PHB).